11 March 2024 · By Carly Hibbins

 Empowered by sustainability, body-positivity and integrity, Carly has written inspiring educational content for many businesses, such as Cult Beauty, CurrentBody, Lumi Bridal and Selfridges.
 Her work consists of writing words that do good, for do-good brands.
 Carly is a freelance copywriter with a fondness for yoga, hiking, wildlife documentaries and reading a good book.

-Prev Post IPL and Laser Hair Removal: What's the Difference?
+Prev Post IPL vs Laser Hair Removal: What’s The Difference?

 Next Post The Best At Home IPL Hair Removal Devices 2024